 We don't know many people who aren't uplifted by a little sing-along!

 Whilst musicians aren't able to visit care home's at this current time, those who are able to will likely be more than happy to perform to your residents either from outside of the building or via video call.

-The video to the right shows a perfect example of how music can brighten a care home residents' day, even during these uncertain times.
-Hannah Ciotkowski has been bringing joy to residents at Cedar Lawn Care Home in Stratford-upon-Avon.
+The video to the right shows a perfect example of how music can brighten a care home residents' day.
+Last Easter, Hannah Ciotkowski bought joy to residents at Cedar Lawn Care Home in Stratford-upon-Avon.